 - Quality grade

-The meat quality scores are determined in terms of beef marbling, meat colour and brightness, firmness and texture of meat, colour, lustre and quality of fat.
+The meat quality scores are determined in terms of beef marbling, meat color and brightness, firmness and texture of meat, colour, lustre and quality of fat.
 The relationship between beef marbling evaluation and classification of grade is as follows:

 - Poor — 1